rderooy/dosbox-x-wiki/Home.md

 Enables programs to open data files in specified directories as if the files were in the current directory.
 Usage: APPEND [ [drive]:path[;...] ] [/X[:ON|:OFF]] [/PATH:ON|/PATH:OFF] [/E]
 * **BOOT** (external command)
-Starts floppy hard disk images independent of the operating system emulation offered by DOSBox-X.
+Starts disk or BIOS images independent of the operating system emulation offered by DOSBox-X.
-Usage: BOOT [diskimg1.img diskimg2.img [-l driveletter]
+Usage: BOOT [diskimg1.img diskimg2.img [-l driveletter] [-bios image]
 * **BUFFERS** (external command)
 Displays or changes the CONFIG.SYS's BUFFERS setting.
 Usage: BUFFERS [buffernum]